 Arriving in Pompano Beach, FL at Club Wyndham Palm-Aire was easy.
 I think in my brain I expected to be on the ocean because of the dreamlike photos of the water shown with the resort.
 But the resort itself has its own private oasis.
 Being back a few blocks from the beach itself means you still get the salt air breezes, but you reduce the noise and activity level of being right on the beach.

-If you have read about my last trip to Atlantic City then you know sometimes being off of the strip or beachfront has its advantages.
+If you have read about my last trip to Atlantic City then you know that sometimes being off of the strip or beachfront has its advantages.
 I imagine for families it would allow you to relax a little more knowing that your kids can not simply run into the ocean when you are not looking and that you are sheltered from the larger public.
 That would make me feel like the family unit was a little safer in these crazy times.

 The resort amenities read like the ideal list one would imagine.